Bachdz/IC2-EmotionRecognation/README.md

 Run `npm run dev` for a realtime dev server with nodemon .
 Navigate to `http://localhost:8000/`.
 The app will automatically reload if you change any of the source files.

+## Important for MAC-User

+TensorFlow for mac has to be installed a little bit different.
+Please follow this steps to install TensorFlow for MAC: https://developer.apple.com/metal/tensorflow-plugin/.
+Don't forget to uncomment the line `tensorflow~=2.11.0` in `requirement.txt`